-The Bridge Humanities Corps (BHC), now in its fifth year, will continue in revised form during the 2020-21 academic year.
-Six recent PhDs (within 3 years of degree) from the College of Arts and Sciences will be selected as Bridge Humanities Postdoctoral Teaching Fellows (PTF) through a competitive application process.
+Up to six recent PhDs (within 3 years of degree) from the College of Arts and Sciences will be selected as fellows through a competitive application process.

 What Is Expected of BHC Members

-- 3:3 teaching load as instructor of record for SAEL 200 or its equivalents.
-Equivalents will be determined by the CAS based on instructor needs and courses for which fellows are qualified to teach.
+- 3:3 teaching load as instructor of record for SAEL 200 or its equivalents;

-- Mandatory attendance of interdisciplinary pedagogical training on meeting the Carolina Core (VSR and CMS) requirements to be offered by the Assistant Director in August 2020.
+- Mandatory attendance of interdisciplinary pedagogical training on meeting the Carolina Core (VSR and CMS) requirements, offered in August 2022;

-- Student evaluations distributed and collected each term; peer evaluation once per academic year conducted by the Assistant Director.
+- Student evaluations distributed and collected each term; class observations once per academic year;

-- Mandatory attendance of two additional pedagogical training sessions (one per term) offered by the Assistant Director and designed to enhance the quality of instruction and help build a cohort of fellows.
+- Mandatory attendance of two additional pedagogical training sessions (one per term) designed to enhance the quality of instruction and help build a cohort of fellows;

-- Refusal of additional employment at the University or state entities during the entire length of the 2020-21AY program.
+- Refusal of additional employment at the University or state entities during the entire length of the 2022-23AY program.

 Compensation and Benefits